fiwallets/docs_farms/README.md

     visible: true
 ---

-# 👨‍🌾 Welcome to the farm in Solana!
+# 👨‍🌾 Welcome to the farm in Miexs!

 ## Welcome to MiexsFarm!!